Dhanesh105/Luxe-Shop/VERCEL_DEPLOYMENT.md

 - Verify all dependencies in package.json
 - Check build logs in Vercel dashboard

+#### Images Not Loading?
+- Ensure images are in `client/public/images/` directory
+- Check image file names match exactly (case-sensitive)
+- Verify images are committed to your repository

 #### API Not Working?
 - Verify environment variables are set
-- Check MongoDB Atlas connection string
+- Check your backend deployment is running
-- Ensure IP whitelist includes `0.0.0.0/0`
+- Ensure CORS is configured on backend

 #### CORS Errors?
-- Update `CLIENT_URL` environment variable
-- Ensure it matches your Vercel domain exactly
+- Update backend CORS settings to allow your Vercel domain
+- Check `REACT_APP_API_URL` environment variable

 #### Database Connection Issues?
 - Check MongoDB Atlas cluster is running